na-na-hi/renget/archive/how2playba.md

 	Go as far as you can in Normal missions, and when you hit a wall switch over to Hard mode and do the same.

 ##Farmable units
+For a 3* you need 120 shards to unlock the student.
+A hard node drops on average 1 shard every day, so it takes 4 months to unlock a student.

 Currently available units that you can farm
 ![currently available farmable units](https://arch-img.b4k.co/vg/1679180130356.png) As of 19/03/23 (DD/MM/YY) ((the way it was meant to be formatted))